Sunil Gavaskar: England tour

 Gavaskar's arrival in England in 1971 for a three-Test series generated substantial publicity in light of his debut series.
 He was unable to maintain his performance, making only two half-centuries.
 He was involved in controversy when taking a quick single from the bowling of John Snow.
 They collided, and Gavaskar fell over.
 Snow was charged with deliberately barging into Gavaskar and was suspended.
 Gavaskar's 144 runs at the low average of 24, led some to question Gavaskar's worthiness for international cricket.

 England tour of India

 In 1972–73, England toured India for a five-Test series, Gavaskar's first on home soil.
 He was ineffective in the first three Tests, accumulating only sixty runs in five innings as India took a 2–1 lead.
 He scored some runs in the final two Tests which India drew to complete consecutive series wins over England.
 His first home series was largely disappointing, aggregating 224 runs at 24.89.
-His English critics were placated when India returned in 1974 and Gavaskar scored 101 and 58 in the second Test at Old Trafford.
+His English critics were placated when India returned in 1974 and Gavaskar scored 101 and 58 in the first Test at Old Trafford.
 He managed 227 runs at 37.83 as India were whitewashed 3–0.